AkshuDev/PheonixAppAPI/docs/source/PHardwareITK_Reference.rst

       # Check github for more details

-**8. System**
+| **8.
+System**

 This class is a bundle for all functions.
-Not supported functions of other OS are not shown, so Dont Worry!
+Not supported functions of other OS are not shown in IDE like VSCode, so Dont Worry!
 Same with Classes!

    .. code-block:: python